This post may contain affiliate links. Please see my disclosure policy for details.

 Most of the scenes of Wentworth prison were shot inside Linlithgow Palace on the bottom floor.

-It’s a big place and the staff were really kind here to show me where the locations were.
+It’s a big place and the staff was really kind here to show me where the locations were.
 So, if you get stuck, just politely ask someone to assist you.

 1. The gateway where Claire and Murtagh leave Wentworth Prison